 These tips may provide some relief, but it is essential to schedule an eye exam with

-Dr. Timothy S. Gibbons at Artisan Optics in Boise to determine the precise cause of your dry eye symptoms and receive the appropriate treatment.
+Dr. Jeffrey C. Johnson at Artisan Optics in Boise to determine the precise cause of your dry eye symptoms and receive the appropriate treatment.

 - A: LASIK surgery corrects vision by reshaping the cornea.
 This procedure involves making an incision that may damage the superficial nerves of the eye.
 As a result, the nerves of the eyes may not realize the eyes are dry, and therefore not stimulate the required secretion of tears.
 The result can be dry eyes.

 Q: How to Treat Dry Eye Syndrome Naturally?

 - A: While nothing can replace the advice of your eye doctor, eating oily fish, flaxseeds, and other foods rich in Omega 3 fatty acids can stimulate oil production in the eyes.
 Try applying warm compresses to your eyes and gently massaging your eyelids to unclog the meibomian glands.
 Protective eyewear, such as wraparound eyeglasses, helps block irritants and retain lubrication.
 Use a humidifier to moisten the air in your home.
 Applying eye drops regularly can also help prevent your eyes from drying out.